We earn commissions if you shop through the links below. Read more

 In addition to cleaning foreclosed homes, you can do junk removal, residential cleaning, or commercial cleaning

 Prices will depend on the extent of the job.
-To clean a foreclosed home, the average price should be about $500.
+The average price to clean a foreclosed home should be about $500.
 Junk removal prices are usually $100 to $300.
-After your costs of labor and supplies, you should aim for a profit margin of about 50%.
+After your labor and supplies costs, you should aim for a profit margin of about 50%.

 When choosing a commercial space, you may want to follow these rules of thumb: